isarnassiri/scQCEA/index.md

 You need to copy the files available at [LINK](https://github.com/isarnassiri/scQCEA/tree/CellTypeEnrichmentAnalysis_for_Multiple_Samples) to the folder of inputs files.
 You need to modify lines 5-6, and 10 in `CellTypeEnrichment_Multiple_Samples.sh` depending on the set-up of the HPC.

 **On a Desktop Computer:**
-As an alternative, you can run the `CellTypeEnrichment()` function in a loop for multiple inputs.
+You can run the `CellTypeEnrichment()` function in a loop for multiple inputs.
 Create a tab-separated file as described above, read the tab-separated file (e.g., gex_aggregation) in R, and use elements in each row as input parameters of `CellTypeEnrichment()` function.

 ### Example of Application